 When your business is struggling it can often be hard to see how many things are going wrong all at once and what the priorities are.
-In this case study you will read about how I helped a customer turn her business around.
+In this case study you will read about how we helped a customer turn her business around.

 One customer reached out to me during the Great Recession a few years ago.
 Her engineering business had been doing very well.
 Unfortunately she now had a large cash flow issue.
 This was due to high staff costs, lots of unsold inventory and large amounts outstanding with suppliers.